Mål og innhald

 - design meaningful information representations.

-- use reasoning techniques on semantically-enriched data sets.
+- retrieve data from semantically-enriched data sets.

 Krav til studierett